 - Students must achieve at least a C average (2.0) in the upper division courses to satisfy the minor.

 - Students must complete the LGBT Intent to Minor Form once they have decided to minor in the program.

 - After fulfilling ALL course requirements for the minor, students must complete a Completion of L&S Minor form and submit it to the Undergraduate Adviser in 608 Barrows.

-Download the Fall 2014 Course List here (PDF)
+Download the Spring 2015 Course List here (PDF)

 Courses for the Minor

 - LGBT 20AC: Alternative Sexual Identities & Communities in Contemporary American Society (Please note that Sociology 135 can be used in substitution of this course ONLY during semesters that LGBT 20AC is NOT being offered).